 Results

-Patients with hippocampal sclerosis showed an increased percentage of intransitive choices compared to the two control groups (Fig. 2; mean percentages: MTL: 6.%; ETL: 3.7%; CON: 2.75%; median percentages: MTL: 4.56%; ETL 2.%; CON: 2.94% p0.00).
-The two control group
+Patients with hippocampal sclerosis showed an increased percentage of intransitive choices compared to the two control groups in the preference task compared to the control task (Fig. 2; mean percentages for the preference task: MTL: 6.07%; ETL: 3.37%; CON: 2.75%; median percentages: MTL: 4.56%; ETL 2.72%; CON: 2.94%; mean percentages for the control task: MTL: 0.50 %; ETL: 1.00%; CON: 0.14%, median percentages: MTL: 0.36%; ETL: 0.00%; CON: 0.04% ; linear mixed model with orthogonal contrasts group task interaction b = – 0.06, t(91) = –2.98, p = 0.004).
+The difference between degree of intransitivity between the preference and control task did not differ significantly between the two control groups (linear mixed model with orthogonal contrasts group task interaction b = – 0.04, t(91) = 0.97, p = 0.333).

 ------ Figure 2 -------

-that hippocampal retrieval of associations acquired was used in preference construction and choice the ratio of compromised hippocampal volume to total volume with the percentage of intransitive choices (Fig.3; spearman-rho = 0.761; p<0.001; n=16).
+We hypothesized that hippocampal retrieval of associations acquired through past experiences with candy bars was used in preference construction and choice.
+For a random group of participants (see SOM for details) we correlated the ratio of compromised hippocampal volume to total volume with the percentage of intransitive choices using a non-parametric correlation coefficient that is insensitive to outliers, and found a strong and significant relationship (Fig.3; spearman-rho = 0.761; p<0.001; n=16).

 ------ Figure 3 -----

+To calibrate the observed frequency of intransitivity, we conducted a series of simulations that used a random utility model with a stochastic term added to the utility of the options,

+[need to insert formula] (1)

+and varied proportion of the observed utility due to random error between 0 and 100.
+It can be shown analytically that the maximum proportion of intransitive triples would be .25 (see SOM), but the interesting question is how the proportion increases as error in utilities increases.
+As shown in the SOM, the effect is non-linear, but the observed intransitivities in the MTL group correspond to the level expected if the error represented approximately 30 percent of the utility in equation 1.

+Several alternative explanations can be analyzed with these data.
 It might be the case that respondents explicitly remembered their previous choices and used this information to avoid intransitivities, and that it is such explicit declarative memory that is impaired in the MTL group.
 Although each pair of options is seen only once, prior choices involving one of the two candy bars might facilitate explicit recall and influence subsequent choices, and this facilitation might be impaired differentially across groups, particularly for the MTL group.
 We ruled out this possibility by examining whether the observed group differences in choice inconsistencies were stable across the course of the study session.
 The alternative explanation for the observed group differences in transitivity suggests that we should observe a general decrease in the number of intransitivities with time, but less so for the MTL group.
 We tested this hypothesis by looking for differences in the effects of trial on the frequency of intransitivities across groups.
 As detailed in the SOM, no such differences were found.

 To examine the possibility of a speed-accuracy tradeoff, we examined response latencies of the choices, and the relationship between responses latencies and intransitivities.
 We found that slower trials were most likely to be involved in intransitive triplets, and that the MTL group had a significantly slower average response time per trial.
-Together, these results suggest that intransitive triplets accompany more , longer responding, eliminating the possibility of a speed-accuracy tradeoff.
+Together, these results suggest that intransitive triplets accompany more effortful, longer responding, eliminating the possibility of a speed-accuracy tradeoff.